Yellow Ribbon Program

 Check your Benefits

 Members of the military should contact the Department of Veterans Affairs to determine individual eligibility for the Post-9/11 GI Bill® and the Yellow Ribbon Program.
-Once eligibility is determined by the VA, a qualifying individual should present the appropriate certificate of eligibility to Moravian College.
+Once eligibility is determined by the VA, a qualifying individual should present the appropriate certificate of eligibility to Moravian University.
 As soon as Moravian has received the appropriate certificate of eligibility and the eligible student has been accepted for admission, Moravian will help facilitate appropriate next steps.

 Questions?
 No problem!
 Email email@example.com.